-The Simons Foundation is a private foundation founded by liberal Renaissance Technologies hedge fund co-founder James Simons and his wife, Marilyn.
+The Simons Foundation is a private foundation founded by left-leaning Renaissance Technologies hedge fund founder James Simons and his wife, Marilyn.
 The Foundation funds research in four broad areas: mathematics and physical sciences, life sciences, autism research, and “Outreach & Education.”
 The Foundation conducts its own research through the Flatiron Institute, but is partnered with a long-list of organizations, many of which tend to lean politically left-of-center.
 With an endowment of over $2 billion, the Simons Foundation is among the top 40 wealthiest foundations in the country.

 James Simons founded the Simons Foundation in the 1990s along with his wife, Marilyn.
 The Simons Foundation Autism Research Initiative was founded in 2003 to better understand autism disorders and make progress toward a cure.

 In 2016, the Foundation made a major investment in computational science by opening its own research center, the Flatiron Institute.
 Governor Andrew Cuomo (D-N.Y.) joined Jim and Marilyn Simons to dedicate the new institute.

 James Simons, founder of the hedge fund firm Renaissance Technologies, is a mainstay on Forbes annual listing of the richest people in the world and a well-known supporter of liberal political causes.
 The Foundation reflects his values and plays a key role in his charitable giving.
 In 2012, the Foundation directed a $60 million grant to the University of California, Berkeley.
 In 2008, then-Gov. Eliot Spitzer (D-N.Y.) announced the Foundation’s gift of $60 million to Stony Brook University, the largest gift to a public university in the history of the state.